freedomofpress/encryption-works/encryption_works.md

 PGP uses a public key and a private key, both strings of randomly-generated numbers and letters unique to each person.
 Information about the public key is stored on something called a public key server, which is a bit like a phonebook.
 When people want to e-mail you securely, they can look up your public key and send you an encrypted e-mail.

 Like OTR, each PGP key has a unique fingerprint.
-You can find a copy of my public key on [MIT's keyserver](https://pgp.mit.edu/pks/lookup?op=get&search=0xE7E8E7D097604F9D), and my fingerprint is 696E C53E 8535 6DE8 10C3 75D2 E7E8 E7D0 9760 4F9D.
+[Here's](https://pgp.mit.edu/pks/lookup?op=get&search=0xE7E8E7D097604F9D) the PGP public for Tommy Collison, one of the authors of this guide.
+That key's fingerprint is 696E C53E 8535 6DE8 10C3 75D2 E7E8 E7D0 9760 4F9D.
 If you look at my public key, you'll see that it's long and would be difficult to verbally confirm with another person.
 A fingerprint is a short and more convenient way to uniquely represent a key.

 You can think of your public key and private key like your e-mail address and e-mail passphrase.
 You probably want your general e-mail address to be public, so that people can contact you -- it's the same with your public key.
 And, in the same way you should keep your e-mail passphrase to yourself, you should never share your private key with anyone or attach it in an e-mail.